Elk: Distribution and status

 The elk ranges from central Asia through to Siberia and east Asia and in North America.
 They can be found in open deciduous woodlands, boreal forests, upland moors, mountainous areas and grasslands.
 The International Union for Conservation of Nature and Natural Resources (IUCN) list the species as least-concern species.
 The habitat of Siberian elk in Asia is similar to that of the Rocky Mountain subspecies in North America.
 During the Late Pleistocene their range was much more extensive, being distributed across Eurasia, with remains being found as far west as France.
 These populations are most closely related to modern Asian populations of the elk.
 Their range collapsed at the start of the Holocene, possibly because they were specialized to cold periglacial tundra-steppe habitat.
 When this environment was replaced largely by closed forest the red deer might have outcompeted the elk.
 Relictual populations survived into the early Holocene (until around 3000 years ago) in southern Sweden and the Alps, where the environment remained favorable.
+Elk were also present in the early Holocene of central Alaska, where it was the main hunted animal along with bison, and survived in Yukon until around 1400 BP (550 AD).